Jean's Bible Study Topics of the New Testament

 Mat 16,5-12

-· (178j) Works of the devil Ø The religion of witchcraft Ø Hypocrisy of the church is rebuked Ø Jesus rebukes His disciples -- These verses go with verses 22&23.
-We can scoff at the disciples' slowness of heart, but in what condition is the church today of whom we are in charge?
-They were dense, and it concerned the Lord that the foundation of their spiritual maturity seemed incomplete if not absent, though they had already spent years walking with the Master.
-Be afraid if you can stand in the presence of truth and not know it, be very afraid.
-Jesus did often speak in riddles, but not so much that anyone with a remnant of the Spirit could not understand what He was saying.
-He spoke in riddles so that the Spirit of God was required for translation, so the kingdom of God would remain closed to the stubbornness of man's unbelief.
-They should have known what He was saying since He had already proven just a couple days earlier that there is no need to worry about bread while they are with Jesus, because He would always take care of their needs.
+(178j) Works of the devil >> The religion of witchcraft >> Hypocrisy of the Church is rebuked >> Jesus rebuked His disciples -- These verses go with verses 22&23.
+We can scoff at the disciples' slowness of heart, but what spiritual condition is the Church in today?
+They were dense, and it concerned the Lord after they had spent years walking with Him.
+Jesus often spoke in riddles, requiring the Holy Spirit to interpret what He was saying.
+In this way the Kingdom of God would remain closed to the stubbornness of man's unbelief.
+They should have known what He was saying since He had already proven just a couple days earlier that there is no need to worry about bread while they were with Jesus, because He would always take care of them.
+See also: Slowness of heart; Mat 16,6-12; 182f

 Mat 16,6-12

-· (175l) Works of the devil Ø The religion of witchcraft Ø Ignorance Ø Lack of knowledge
+(175l) Works of the devil >> The religion of witchcraft >> Ignorance >> Lack of knowledge

-· (182f) Works of the devil Ø The origin of lawlessness Ø Deception Ø Three causes of interpreting Scripture falsely Ø Because they do not understand the Scriptures -- There is no excuse for the disciples acting like such blockheads about taking into account all the things Jesus said in their hearing over a full three-year period to assist them in interpreting what He is presently saying to them, unless understanding the Scriptures is a more difficult undertaking than what it appears on the surface.
-Comprehending the word of God is not a simple matter of reading the Bible once, and then declaring that you now know all the mysteries of the Kingdom.
-The disciples believed that Jesus was here to stay and that what He was saying didn't matter that much because He was in control of the situation anyway and that they were merely along for the ride.
-They didn't know He would leave them with the full responsibility of establishing the church in the world through the aid of the Holy Spirit.
-(What flaws are in our understanding of the Scriptures?)
-In order to have a working knowledge of the Scriptures, you must devote your life to it.
-The Bible is not like any other kind of knowledge; Bible truth is "heart knowledge" as opposed to "head knowledge," and the difference between them is vast as the gulf between the rich man and Lazarus.
+(182f) Works of the devil >> The origin of lawlessness >> Deception >> Three causes of interpreting Scripture falsely >> Because they do not understand the Scriptures -- There is no excuse for the disciples acting like such blockheads after spending three full years with Jesus, unless understanding the Scriptures is more difficult than it appears.
+Comprehending the word of God is not a simple matter of reading the Bible once, and then declaring that we know all the mysteries of the Kingdom.
+The disciples thought Jesus was here to stay, so what He was saying didn't matter, since He was in charge, as though they were merely along for the ride.
+They didn't know He would leave them with the full responsibility of establishing the Church in the world through the Holy Spirit.
+What flaws are in our own understanding of the Scriptures?
+In order to have a working knowledge of the Bible, we must devote our life to it.
+The Bible is not like any other book.
+Biblical truth is "heart knowledge" as opposed to "head knowledge," and the difference is vast as the gulf between the rich man and Lazarus.
+See also: Interpreting the Bible; Act 18,14-16; 239k

 Mat 16-6

-· (180a) Works of the devil Ø Practicing witchcraft Ø Wolves lead people into a cult Ø Leading people for sordid gain -- This verse goes with verse 12
+(180a) Works of the devil >> Practicing witchcraft >> Wolves lead people into a cult >> Leading people for sordid gain -- This verse goes with verse 12

 Mat 16,8-12

-· (147a) Witness Ø Validity of Jesus Christ Ø Jesus’ works bear witness of Himself Ø Remember Jesus’ miracles -- It shouldn't have been that hard to remember the miracles Jesus performed, feeding the masses with only a handful of bread and fish, since after each meal the disciples personally went through the crowd picking up scraps and filled many baskets with more food than they started with.
+(147a) Witness >> Validity of Jesus Christ >> Jesus’ works bear witness of Himself >> Remember Jesus’ miracles -- Note here that Jesus equated faith with properly understanding what He said, suggesting that the cause of misinterpreting the Bible is due to unbelief.
+It shouldn't have been that hard to remember the miracles Jesus performed, feeding the masses with a single basket of bread and fish, since after the meal the disciples personally went through the crowd and picked up scraps that filled many baskets.
 This is also a great lesson in being responsible with God's blessings, not to waste His resources.
 Also, remember the manna of the Old Testament that God supplied the children of Israel; they were not allowed to waste it.
-They were instructed to collect the manna each morning, only what they needed for the day.
-If they tried to store it, the manna would rot.
-Jesus rebuked His disciples because He was trying to make them understand that when He is with them, it is a sin to worry, since He promised their needs met from day to day.
+They were instructed to collect the manna each morning, only what they needed for the day; if they tried to store it, the manna would rot.
+Jesus rebuked His disciples because He was trying to make them understand that when He is with them, it was a sin to worry, and what did Jesus say?
+"I am with you always, even to the end of the age" (Mat 28-20).
+See also: Faith; Mat 16,13-19; 108h

 Mat 16-8

-· (20h) Sin Ø Doubt replaces faith
+(20h) Sin >> Doubt replaces faith

 Mat 16-12

-· (180a) Works of the devil Ø Practicing witchcraft Ø Wolves lead people into a cult Ø Leading people for sordid gain -- This verse goes with verse 1
+(180a) Works of the devil >> Practicing witchcraft >> Wolves lead people into a cult >> Leading people for sordid gain -- This verse goes with verse 1

 Mat 16,13-19